dewey/feedbridge/README.md

 - `plugin`: The name of the plugin as returned by `String()`
 - `format`: The format the feed should be returned in, can be `rss`, `atom` or `json`.
 By default it's RSS.

+## Status

+This is a work in progress and pretty rough right now.
+The API might change and things get moved around.